kb-dk/ds-solr/paper/experience.md

 relational database management system (RDBMS) when working with resource discovery systems.

-At the first SOLR workshop I participated the teacher reiterated over and over again that SOLR is a search engine, not a data management tool.
-Although SOLR can Create, Retrieve, Update and Delete ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) documents, the transactions cannot really be characterized as having Atomicity, Consistency, Isolation and Durability
+At the first Solr workshop I participated the teacher reiterated over and over again that Solr is a search engine, not a data management tool.
+Although Solr can Create, Retrieve, Update and Delete ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) documents, the transactions cannot really be characterized as having Atomicity, Consistency, Isolation and Durability